Welcome to the childhood world of our 43rd President, George W. Bush, and his remarkable family.

 Call volunteer coordinator, Gayle Dodson, 432-528-2157 if you are interested.

-We are pleased to announce that 2 student volunteers have been selected to receive $500 docent scholarships for having completed 40 hours of community service with us.
+We are pleased to announce that a student volunteer has been selected to receive a $500 docent scholarship for having completed 40 hours of community service with us.

 The Docent Scholarship was set up to reward students completing 40 hours of community service with us to fulfill their Texas Scholar or Legacy Student requirements.
 All students who complete this are asked to submit a scholarship application which are then reviewed by our Docent Committee.